genesis-release-r-ccs/genesis/doc/20_Alchemy.rst

      \vspace{-3mm}

 where "singleA", "singleB", "dualA", and "dualB" in the superscripts respectively represent the atoms corresponding to "singleA", "singleB", "dualA", and "dualB" parts, respectively, and "other" represents the other molecules including solvent molecules, proteins, or other ligands.
+Here the modified Hamiltonian is employed for LJ and electrostatic potentials.
 The potential energy at :math:`\lambda_{\text{LJ}}^{A}=1`, :math:`\lambda_{\text{elec}}^{A}=1`, :math:`\lambda_{\text{bond}}^{A}=1`, :math:`\lambda_{\text{LJ}}^{B}=0`, :math:`\lambda_{\text{elec}}^{B}=0`, and :math:`\lambda_{\text{bond}}^{B}=0` corresponds to that of state A,
 while the energy at :math:`\lambda_{\text{LJ}}^{A}=0`, :math:`\lambda_{\text{elec}}^{A}=0`, :math:`\lambda_{\text{bond}}^{A}=0`, :math:`\lambda_{\text{LJ}}^{B}=1`, :math:`\lambda_{\text{elec}}^{B}=1`, and :math:`\lambda_{\text{bond}}^{B}=1` corresponds to that of state B.
 By gradually changing the lambda values, states A and B can be connected smoothly.

+Similar to the dual-topology apporach, there are some cross terms in the modified potential energy for the hybrid-topology approach.
+In GENESIS, the real-space part of the cross term is removed using the exclusion list, while the reciprocal-space part is included in the potential energy.

 In GENESIS, the hybrid-topology approach is available by specifying **fep_topology = Hybrid** in the [ALCHEMY] section.
 The users should select the atoms of the single-topology and dual-topology parts in the [SELECTION] section and assign their group numbers to **singleA**, **singleB**, **dualA**, and **dualB** in the [ALCHEMY] section.